 1932 - Outside-left Gordon Gunson scored to defeat Grimsby Town at Anfield, in another Fifth Round tie, just a week after we had been thumped 5-1 by them in a top-flight fixture at Blundell Park.
 We were then knocked out by Chelsea at Anfield in the next round.

-1897 - Our first cup tie on this day was played at West Bromwich Albion’s Stoney Lane ground, with Malcolm McVean and centre-half Robert Neill scoring in our 2-1 win and Willie Donnelly making his eighth and final appearance in our goal.
+1897 - Our first cup tie on this day was played at West Bromwich Albion’s Stoney Lane ground, with Malcolm McVean bagging his 43rd and final goal for the club and centre-half Robert Neill also scoring in our 2-1 win and Willie Donnelly making his eighth and final appearance in our goal.
 The reds prepared for this game by spending the week in Worcestershire, going straight there from our away match at Stoke City the previous Saturday.
 We lost out to Aston Villa that season after reaching our first ever Semi-final.

 1943 - Cyril Done grabbed a hat-trick as we beat Tranmere Rovers 4-1 in a Wartime League game at Anfield.
 Michael Hulligan bagged our other goal.

 Firsts and last